n1ru4l/envelop/packages/plugins/response-cache/README.md

 ### Enforce if a type or a field should only be cached based on session/user

-Some types or fields in the schemas should never be globaly cached.
+Some types or fields in the schemas should never be globally cached.
 Its data is always linked to a session or user. `PRIVATE` scope allows to enforce this fact and ensure that responses with a `PRIVATE` scope will never be cached without a session.
 The default scope for all types and fields is `PUBLIC`.